Do I Qualify?

 - Current pay stub, current year’s statement of SS, SSI, SSDI, SSD, OAP or veteran benefits.

-To qualify to receive food from our Food Share pantry, you must live in Larimer County and your gross monthly income must fall at or below the guidelines listed below.
-Individuals who qualify for Food Share also qualify for The Emergency Food Assistance Program (TEFAP).
+To qualify to receive food from our Fresh Food Share pantry, you must live in Larimer County and your gross monthly income must fall at or below the guidelines listed below.
+Individuals who qualify for Fresh Food Share also qualify for The Emergency Food Assistance Program (TEFAP).
 Through TEFAP, qualifying individuals receive United States Department of Agriculture (USDA) commodities one time per month.
-Commodity bags typically include non-perishable and/or frozen food items.
+Commodities typically consist of non-perishable and/or frozen food items.

 |Household* Size||Gross Monthly Income|